unofgithub/cos526/README.md

 sbatch train_hotdog_1.slurm
 ```

-`train_hotdog_1.slurm` all the way through `train_hotdog_40.slurm` are different experiments with different parameters or losses.
+`train_hotdog_1.slurm` all the way through `train_hotdog_45.slurm` are different experiments with different parameters or losses. `train_fern_remoutlier{True/False}.slurm` experiments with skipping the "remove outliers" step in the point cloud refinement process.

-After around 15 - 30 minutes, you can see the following output (the example is tested on one A100 GPU):
+After around 15 - 30 minutes, you can see the following output:

 ```
 Training time: ###.## s